freshworks/memoize_until/README.md

 Use cases that this solves are as follows:

+* Fixed interval memoization of complex operations
+* Consistent local memoization pattern across multiple processes/instances
-* Memoization of configurations stored in Redis/DB that do not change frequently.
+* Memoization of app configurations stored in datastores like Redis, mysql, etc. that are not required to be real-time
-* Memoization of 3rd party configurations or results that do not change frequently.
+* Memoization of 3rd party configurations or responses that are not required to be real-time

 Usage: